-• A demand or request for sexual favors in exchange for benefits creates an intimidating, offensive or hostile environment under the influence of drugs or alcohol, is unconscious or is pressured through physical force, coercion or explicit or implied threats.
+- A demand or request for sexual favors in exchange for benefits - Unwelcome conduct of a sexual nature that is physical, verbal or nonverbal and that creates an intimidating, offensive or hostile environment - Assault when sexual contact occurs without a person's consent because the person is under the influence of drugs or alcohol, is unconscious or is pressured through physical force, coercion or explicit or implied threats. - 2.
+Teen Dating Violence and Domestic Violence Policy Pursuant to ORS 339.366 and 339.368